 Fact: A branded Vine video is four times more likely to be seen than a regular branded video.

 Implication: Twitter’s video app continues to provide people with a way to post short videos that can be shared when embedded in such social media networks as Facebook and Twitter.
 The instant gratification provided through this mobile app keeps users coming back for more.
 Businesses are able to use the platform to share their specials and connect with their consumers as well.
 Vine is to video as Instagram is to still images.
 As long as people continue to have the urge to share what they’re doing each instance of their lives, Vine will keep going strong in 2014 and beyond.

 Fact: People prefer infographics four times more than presentations and 23 times more than documents on SlideShare.

 Implication: We live in a visual world where people prefer to read graphics and numbers to gain information rather than text and narrative.
 Colored visuals are much preferred than even regular bar and line graphs.
 With a visual population that wants information now, sharing information in infographic format will continue to increase in 2014.
 They are easy ways to share statistical information on social media networks.

 Fact: L.L.
 Bean’s Woodland Creatures is the most followed board on Pinterest with 4,689,706 followers.

 Implication: People love animals.
 We love to see fuzzy fluffy animals.
 There’s just something so appealing about a cute cuddly animal.
-There are no indications this practice will die down any time soon, especially not in 2014 or 2015.
+There are no indications this practice will die down any time soon.

 Social media: It is live.
 It is present.
 It is here to stay.
 Have an interesting fact to add?
 Let’s hear it!